 The list of HomeKit enabled security cameras will grow.
 For now, there are only a few camera makers ready to integrate their cameras with HomeKit including August, Ring, Canary, SkyBell, and D-Link.

-Ring was one of the first to announce HomeKit-compatibility.
-As said earlier, all existing Ring Video Doorbell Pros include the required MFi chip to integrate with HomeKit, but we're still awaiting the integration to take effect.
-Ring is expected to roll out software updates later this year.
+Ring was also among the first to announce HomeKit-compatibility.
+All existing Ring Video Doorbell Pros include the required MFi chip to integrate with HomeKit, but we're still awaiting the integration to take effect.
 Ring Pro sells for $249.

 A lot of people are also asking whether the other existing Ring models will be HomeKit-enabled.
 The answer is no. ONLY Ring Video Doorbell Pro will be compatible with HomeKit.